project-chip/connectedhomeip/examples/lock-app/qpg6100/README.md

 ### CMSIS-DAP Drag and Drop

-Drag the hex-file to the mBED drive that appears when plugging in the DK board.
+Drag/copy the hex-file generated to the mBED drive that appears when plugging in the DK board.

 ### Segger JLink debugger